schlaicha/jupyter-publication-scripts/tutorial/tutorial.md

 # Converting notebook to LaTeX/PDF
 With the `nbconvert` command IPython/Jupyter provide an amazing way of converting the notebook to a variety of formats, most notably HTML and LaTeX.
 For converting the notebook to LaTeX with all of the above features you will need four additional files: the `pymdpreprocessor.py` preprocessor, the `bibpreprocessor.py` preprocessor, a suitable template file (eg. the `revtex_nocode.tplx` file provided by me) and a config file.

 The config file should be named `jupyter_nbconvert_config.py` or `ipython_nbconvert_config.py`, depending on whether you use IPython or Jupyter.
 Note that this is not determined if you use `ipython nbconvert` or `jupyter nbconvert` but by the installed backend, this would typically Jupyter if you have an up-to-date installation.
-The configuration file has to be placed in the same directory as the notebook and contain the followin content (you might have to change the name of the template file):
+The configuration file has to be placed in the same directory as the notebook and contain the following content (you might have to change the name of the template file):
 ```python
 c = get_config()
 c.Exporter.preprocessors = [ 'bibpreprocessor.BibTexPreprocessor', 'pymdpreprocessor.PyMarkdownPreprocessor' ]